Blvckv31/Mythos-AI/README.md

         ┌────────────────────────────────────────────┐
         │      Memory + State Update System          │
         └────────────────────────────────────────────┘

 ---

 ## 🎭 Personas

+Each persona is an execution policy bound to a distinct LLM backend.

+                Router
+                  ↓
+   ┌──────────────┼──────────────┐
+   ↓              ↓              ↓
+ Hades         Athena          Ares
+Memory        Reasoning        Action
+   ↓              ↓              ↓
+LLM-A          LLM-B          LLM-C

 ### 🖤 Hades — The Observer
 “I remember what others discard.”